markcmurphy/devdocs-portal/Customers.md

 ## Customer Attributes
 Customer Attributes are name-value pairs associated with a Customer.
 For example, the name can be "Shoe Size" and the value can be 10.

-Multiple name-value pairs are allowed per customer.
+Customer Attributes are created independently of the customer and are then added to the customer programmatically.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--">
 <div class="HubBlock-content">

 ### Note
-> Each customer can have up to 100 name-value pairs.
+> Multiple name-value pairs are allowed per customer.
+Each customer can have up to 100 name-value pairs.

 </div>
 </div>